Having a good fish finder lets you maximize your kayak fishing trip. But it’s difficult to find an excellent model when you’re in a low price range.

 Garmin STRIKER Vivid 4 Fishfinder: Best Overall

-The Garmin 4CV is the best model you can buy when you are on a budget of 200 dollars or fewer.
+The Garmin 4CV is the best model you can buy when you’re on a budget of 200 dollars or less.
 It has all the features that you normally only see on higher-end models while staying affordable because of its smaller size.

 This comes with the advantage of better portability, which is perfect for a casual fisher.